mcastelli5/Customer-Segmentation/README.md

   - Fit/Transform
 4. Insights & Analysis
   - Something smart

+## Results
+The deliverable for Ecom Co. was a clear time cohort segmentation of their customers over the past year based on their transaction history.

 ## Lessons Learned
 - The importance of normalization and sclaing for features (especially kMeans clustering since it uses Euclidean distance in the algorithm)